 If your baby is still not sleeping through the night, then this is a great time to start helping them do so.

-Solids and milk throughout the day will help them to fill their tummies and get in the necessary nutrients that’ll allow them to sleep peacefully throughout the night.
+And… get in the necessary nutrients that’ll allow them to sleep peacefully throughout the night.

 It is actually one of the best times to begin sleep training since baby is naturally a lot less likely to wake if hunger was their primary reason for waking.